-Budget officers and financial management specialists are primarily responsible for, but not limited to:
+Funds Certifying Official is primarily responsible for, but not limited to:

 - a.
-Providing appropriate funding data for purchase card and convenience checking accounts; - b.
-Maintaining accurate financial records; and - c.
-Fulfilling financial management reporting requirements.
+Providing appropriate funding and accounting data for purchase card and convenience check transactions; - b.
+Maintaining accurate financial records; - c.
+Fulfilling financial management reporting requirements; and - d.
+Reporting suspected fraud, waste, abuse, and/or misuse.

-1.5.11 Designated Billing Office/Finance Office
+2.11 Designated Billing Office/Finance Office

-Designated Billing Office/Finance Offices are primarily responsible for, but not limited to:
+Designated Billing Offices/Finance Offices are primarily responsible for, but not limited to:

 - a.
 Making payment to the Department's servicing bank; and - b.
-Notifying the APC of any billing discrepancies.
+Notifying the APC of billing discrepancies.